-With spread betting you bet an amount per point movement.
-With CFDs, as a contract for difference, you enter into an agreement where the outcome is based on the difference between the opening and closing prices of the trade.
+With spread betting, you bet an amount per point movement as a bet.
+With CFDs, as a contract for difference, you enter into an agreement where the outcome is based on the difference between the opening and closing prices of a certain amount of shares.

 Stamp Duty on Spread Bets and Contracts for Difference